-Potential emigrants need to be aware that the costs associated with gaining your professional registration are not generally covered by WDHS.
+Potential immigrants need to be aware the costs associated with gaining your professional registration are not generally covered by WDHS.
 In some cases, these costs can be considerable.
 In addition registration can take up to four(4) months with some professions.
 You should commence your application for registration as soon as you consider immigrating to Australia.
 Intending new graduates can apply prior to completion of their Australian degree.

 Australian Health Practitioner Regulation Agency

 Australian Physiotherapy Council

 Australian Dental Council

 WDHS has a duty of care to its employees, clients and the public to ensure a safe environment.
 Part of this duty includes taking reasonable steps to ensure that the criminal record of a Western District Health Service employee does not put at risk the safe environment of the Service.

 All new employees are responsible for obtaining and paying for their own pre-employment National Police Certificate, which should be provided prior to commencement.
 You may not be able to commence work at WDHS without a current police check.
 WDHS does have the facility to process police checks online to enable staff to commence immediately.
 WDHS will not accept a police check that is older than twelve months and requires all staff and volunteers to reapply every three years for a new police check.

 You can obtain a national police check from the Victoria Police website.

 Alternatively you can obtain a national police check conducted by WDHS from a National Police Checking Service (Fit2Work).
 Please complete this form and bring it into HR.

 To comply with the Working With Children Act 2005, all persons engaged by WDHS whose paid or volunteer work is in connection with one of the occupational fields listed in the Act and who have regular, direct and unsupervised contact with children will require a Working With Children Check.